-You might have various financial goals of short-term (one to three years horizon), medium-term (three to five years horizon) and long-term (more than five years horizon).
-And there are hundreds of mutual fund schemes suitable for each goal.
+You might have different types of financial goals depending on the time period of the investment like short-term (one to three years horizon), medium-term (three to five years horizon) and long-term (more than five years horizon) mutual funds.
+There are hundreds of mutual fund schemes that are tailor-made to suit each of these goal.

 Now, if you are thinking about which mutual fund is best for the short term, then you will find your answer through this blog.

 Let us first understand short-term mutual funds.